 - It is important to meet regularly with your Advisor to ensure you are staying on track.

-- If you have attended a previous college or university, you will want to send your transcript(s) to the WSCC Records Office in your first term attending to allow for accurate timing of transferring any applicable credit.
+- If you have attended a previous college or university, be sure to send your transcript(s) to the WSCC Records Office in your first term to allow for accurate timing of transferring applicable credit.

 - Degree Evaluation – during your final semester of your program of study, the Records Office and your Advisor will review your academic history to confirm all requirements have been met.
-Your Advisor will submit any necessary course substitutions, if applicable.
+If applicable, your advisor will submit any necessary course substitutions.

 You will receive communication via your WSCC email confirming that you are eligible to graduate at the end of your last semester.
 This email will include information about submitting your request to participate in the Commencement Ceremony and a survey to complete.